sourcehut-mirrors/chawan/doc/config.md

 <td>highlight-color</td>
 <td>color</td>
 <td>"cyan"</td>
-<td>Set the highlight color.
-Both hex values and CSS color names are
+<td>Set the highlight color for incremental search and marks.
+Both hex
+values and CSS color names are accepted.<br>
-accepted.</td>
+In monochrome mode, this setting is ignored; instead, reverse video is used.</td>
 </tr>

 <tr>